mfouad992/Neura_universalRobot/README.md

 cd $HOME/catkin_ws/src
 ./launch.sh
 ```
-It is recommended to stop and play the simulation of the pavilion after both files have been started.
+It is recommended to click on pause and play on Gazebo after both files have been started.